xWires/xWires/README.md

 ### Hi there 👋

-I'm TangledWires, I code random things for fun.
+I'm xWires, I code random things for fun.
 You can find a list of projects I've worked on here: https://tangledwires.xyz/projects/